mathuraman14/Vehicle-detection/README.md

 # Vehicle-detection 🚗

-A vehicle detection application made using OpenCV
+A Vehicle Detection application made using OpenCV.
+In this project I have built an OpenCV application in which a user can detect vehicles in a video or through web camera.

 ## How to run the code
 ```bash